 Go all in

-The most important tip we have for new D&D players is to go all in.
+The most important tip for new D&D players is to go all in.
 Learning the rules and machinations of the game will come, but your mental approach to the game is most important at first.
 If you’re not fully committed to the game, it’s easy for your character to feel bland and one-dimensional.

 Lack of interest can also be contagious, making it difficult for other players to get invested in the game.
 However, if you’re willing to put forth the effort, it’s possible to create a rich and compelling character that everyone will enjoy playing.
 It may take some extra work, but it’s worth it in the end.